 The current portion of restricted cash represents those cash deposited into bank accounts which are restricted as to withdrawal and use and the Group expected those fund will be released or utilized in accordance with the terms of the respective agreements within the next twelve months, while the non-current portion of restricted cash represents those fund that will not be released or utilized within the next twelve months.
-Restricted cash as of December 31, 2013 comprises of i) bank accounts that are restricted for withdrawal and for payment of Studio City project costs in accordance with the terms of the \$825,000 8.5% senior notes, due 2020 (the "Studio City Notes") and other associated agreements; ii) a subsidiary's Taiwan branch office's deposit account in Taiwan which was frozen by the Taiwanese authorities in January 2013 for investigation of certain alleged violations of Taiwan banking laws by certain employees of the Taiwan branch office' and iii) cash in escrow account, which was setup in March 2013, that is restricted for payment of City of Dreams Manila project costs in accordance with the terms of the provisional license (the "Provisional License") as disclosed in Note 21(a) issued by the Philippine Amusement and Gaming Corporation ("PAGCOR").
-The restricted cash for proceeds on the Reminibi ("RMB") 2,300,000,000 3.75% bonds due 2013 (the "RMB Bonds") deposited into a bank account for securing a Hong Kong dollar deposit-Linked Loan by the Group on March 4, 2013 as disclosed in Note 12.
+Restricted cash as of December 31, 2013 comprises of i) bank accounts that are restricted for withdrawal and for payment of Studio City project costs in accordance with the terms of the \$825,000 8.5% senior notes, due 2020 (the "Studio City Notes") and other associated agreements; ii) a subsidiary's Taiwan branch office's deposit account in Taiwan which was frozen by the Taiwanese authorities in January 2013 for investigation of certain alleged violations of Taiwan banking laws by certain employees of the Taiwan branch office; and iii) cash in escrow account, which was setup in March 2013, that is restricted for payment of City of Dreams Manila project costs in accordance with the terms of the provisional license (the "Provisional License") as disclosed in Note 21(a) issued by the Philippine Amusement and Gaming Corporation ("PAGCOR").
+The restricted cash for proceeds on the Renminbi ("RMB") 2,300,000,000 3,75% bonds due 2013 (the "RMB Bonds") deposited into a bank account for securing a Hong Kong dollar deposit-linked loan facility (the "Deposit-Linked Loan") was released upon prepayment in full of the Deposit-Linked Loan by the Group on March 4, 2013 as disclosed in Note 12.